 NumNum Pre-Spoon GOOtensils

 Designed for babies just learning to self-feed.
-Flat head scoops food easily, soft silicone is gentle on gums.
+The flat head scoops food easily and the soft silicone is gentle on gums.
 Dishwasher safe.
-These are the training wheels before real spoons.
+Think of these as training wheels before real spoons.

 View on Amazon

-Waterproof, stain-resistant, and the pocket actually catches food.
-Adjustable neck means they grow with your baby.
-Rinse and toss in the dishwasher--no more bib laundry.
+Waterproof, stain-resistant, and the pocket actually catches food instead of funneling it onto their lap.
+Adjustable neck closure grows with your baby.
+Rinse and toss in the dishwasher -- bib laundry is officially not your problem anymore.

 View on Amazon

-The weighted straw moves with the liquid so baby can drink from any angle.
-Spill-proof (mostly), easy to clean, and the handles help little hands grip.
-Start with 7oz size.
+The weighted straw moves with the liquid, so baby can drink at any angle without tilting the cup.
+Spill-proof, easy to clean, and the handles help small hands grip it.
+Start with the 7oz size.

 View on Amazon